Austin Motor Vehicle Accident Lawyers

 - The plaintiff suffered actual damages as a result of the crash

-There is nothing in the law that requires you to hire an attorney after a car accident, though it is almost always in your best interests to do so.
-While it is true that you can likely get away with handling your own car accident claim if your case resulted in little more than cosmetic damage and a few bumps and bruises, if you have been injured to the point where you are forced to miss work or are hospitalized, you absolutely should at least speak to an attorney.
+There is nothing in the law that requires you to hire an attorney after a car accident in Austin, Texas, though it is almost always in your best interests to do so.
+While it is true that you can likely get away with handling your own car accident claim if your case resulted in little more than cosmetic damage and a few bumps and bruises, if you have been injured to the point where you are forced to miss work or are hospitalized, you absolutely should at least speak to an attorney in Austin, Texas.
 Several studies have shown that car accident victims who hire an attorney are far more likely to receive a larger settlement than those who choose to handle their claims unassisted.

 It is a good idea to hire a car accident lawyer if: